libp2p/specs/kad-dht/README.md

 `k` is 20, and the maximum bucket count matches the size of the SHA256 function, i.e. 256 buckets.

-The routing table is unfolded lazily, starting with a single bucket a position 0 (representing the most distant peers), and splitting it subsequently as closer peers are found, and the capacity of the nearmost bucket is exceeded.
+The routing table is unfolded lazily, starting with a single bucket at position 0 (representing the most distant peers), and splitting it subsequently as closer peers are found, and the capacity of the nearmost bucket is exceeded.

 ## Alpha concurrency factor (α)